Los Angeles Metro Rail

 Los Angeles had two previous rail transit systems, the Pacific Electric Red Car and Los Angeles Railway Yellow Car lines, which operated between the late 19th century and the 1960s.
-The Metro Rail system uses many of their former rights-of-way, and thus can be considered their indirect successor.
+The Metro Rail system uses many of their former rights of way, and thus can be considered their indirect successor.

 Current system

 Lines

 In Los Angeles Metro terminology, common with most other metro systems, a line is a named service, defined by a route and set of stations served by trains on that route.
 (The word does not refer to a physical rail corridor, as it does in New York City Subway nomenclature.)

 Metro also uses the same line letter naming system for its Metro Busway services (which are bus rapid transit routes operating in transitways).

-Seven Metro Rail lines operate in Los Angeles County:
+Six Metro Rail lines operate in Los Angeles County:

-The B and D lines follow a fully underground route, and the C Line follows a fully grade separated route.
-The A, E, K and L Line routes run in a mix of environments, including at-grade in an exclusive corridor, street running, elevated, and underground.
+The B and D lines follow a fully underground route, and the C Line follows a fully grade-separated route.
+The A, E, and K lines run in a mix of environments, including at-grade in an exclusive corridor, street running, elevated, and underground.